IS YOUR HEAD SPINNING AFTER A TERRIBLE RELATIONSHIP FIGHT?

 And in the aftermath, you are shaky, your heart feels broken, and your mind is understandably flooded with questions.
 Namely, “What the hell just happened?”

 You replay events to understand where the wheels came off the bus.
 If you’re like most people, you walk back through the timeline to reassure yourself that your intentions were good and that you did your best.
 As your rational mind slowly comes back online you might be left feeling shocked and raw by the things you just experienced with your partner.
 Maybe you are embarrassed and ashamed by the things you said and did in the heat of the moment.You’re probably also feeling worried about what this means about your relationship, how to come back from this, and most importantly, how to make sure this never happens again.

 1) Give it some time.
 Know how grandmothers and pop-psych gurus like to talk about “never going to bed angry?”
 That is complete and total crap.
 People vary in the amount of time it takes to calm down after a terrible fight.
 You might be ready to talk rationally fifteen minutes later.
 Your partner might need a few days to calm down.
 Do NOT try to make them talk to you if they aren’t there yet.
 Leave them alone, and they’ll show back up when they are ready to talk about what happened.
 Forcing the issue will only lead to round two of the horribleness.

 4) Solve the problem.
 No relationship problems are ever actually solved during a fight.
 When people are shouting, no one is listening.
 But after the dust settles and everyone is calm again — that is the time to address the underlying problems that caused the fight in the first place.
 Remember, it’s never about the salsa.
-Look deeper, and see if you can identify the bigger issues underneath, like trust, security, love, partnership, values, or connection.
+Look deeper, and see if you can identify the bigger issues underneath, like trust, security, love, appreciation, partnership, values, or connection.
 When you work on that level, the real issues are addressed and your connection is healed.

 And remember, if it keeps exploding in your face (or going nowhere) every time you try to talk about it, that is a good sign that you could benefit from marriage counseling.
 A great marriage counselor can help you talk about tender things productively, break the pursuer-distancer pattern in relationships, and help you and / or your partner take ownership for (or even see) how they are contributing to the issues.
 They can teach you both the skills you need to head off yucky arguments and simply solve problems together without all the drama.

 We’re always here to talk if you ever need us.
 Just schedule your free consultation session, in person or online.